hyperspy/hyperspy/doc/user_guide/mva.rst

 below).
 The no of significant components can be estimated and a vertical line drawn to represent this by specifying "vline" as True.
 In this case the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
-The no of significant PCA components is estimated as the elbow position + 1 and a vertical line placed there.
+As the index starts at zero the no of significant PCA components is the elbow position + 1.

 .. figure::  images/screeplot_elbow_method.png
    :align:   center
    :width:   500

+More details about the elbow or knee finding technique can be found in :ref:`[Satopää2011] <Satopää2011>`.

 These options (together with many others), can be customized to develop a figure of your liking.
 See the documentation of